Josh Boone (basketball)

-Oscar Joshua Boone (born November 21, 1984) is an American professional basketball player for the Halcones de Xalapa of the Liga Nacional de Baloncesto Profesional (LNBP).
-A 6'10" power forward-center, he played three years of college basketball for UConn.
+Oscar Joshua Boone (born November 21, 1984) is an American former professional basketball player.
+A 6'10" (2.08 m) power forward-center, he played three years of college basketball for UConn.
 He declared for the 2006 NBA draft after his junior season, forgoing his final year of college.

 High school

 Born in Mount Airy, Maryland, he attended South Carroll High School in Sykesville, Maryland, where he averaged 20 points, 14.4 rebounds and seven blocked shots per game.
 He teamed with Indiana-bound Marshall Strickland to lead South Carroll to a 20–6 record.
 In his junior year, the team tied Governor Thomas Johnson High School for the league championship.
 South Carroll then lost in the regional semi-finals to top-ranked Paint Branch High School.
 The next year, he helped lead the team to only the school's second ever state final four appearance, losing to Gwynn Park in the final four.
 After graduating, he attended West Nottingham Academy (a small college prep school) in Colora, Maryland, averaging 28 points, 16 rebounds and 9.7 blocks per game.